-Duquesne students have access to over 300 databases for conducting research.
 For research on health disparities and health equity, several different disciplines or subjects may have literature on the topic.
-This could include resources from a medical standpoint (Embase, Medline, PubMed, etc.), a nursing standpoint (CINAHL, Nursing and Allied Health), or a social sciences standpoint (APA PsycInfo, sociology databases, ASSIA, etc.).
+This could include resources in the medical field, nursing and allied health, and even the social sciences,.

-Links to these databases are provided below, but this is not a comprehensive list!
-Be sure to check out Duquesne's list of databases for more options.
+Links to recommended databases are provided below.
+Review our full list of databases for more options.

 When looking for research materials, a common issue one may run into is knowing which search terms to use.
 While there may be field-specific terms relating to health disparities, databases may have their own language for coding articles.